-• The Service Provider is under no obligation to accept the amendment request permanently.
+The Service Provider is under no obligation to accept the amendment request permanently.
 Should the Service Provider reject/not accept the amendment, then they can give notice to terminate the route.
 The route cost will revert to the amended cost including the additional/reduced mileage rate for the duration of the notice period.
 The route will then be redistributed to the market and the Service Agreement ended once a new Provider is identified and awarded the route.

 As the Service Provider delivering the service to the Service User you have the opportunity to raise Change Orders as well for the Councils review and approval.
-These changes can be requested via SProc.Net only due to audit trail purposes.
-If a Change Order is being requested, the Provider is requested to provide a description and reason for the changes to allow the council to make an informed decision on the request.
-If the justification is seen to be invalid or further information is required, the council will ask this via SProc.Net the changes that can be requested by the Service Provider are as above.
+The Provider is requested to provide a description and reason for the changes via email to allow the council to make an informed decision on the request.